 Spider Monkey Diet

-To communicate with other individuals, it emits a vocalization, similar to bark, especially when it wants to give alarm signals or is agitated.
+To communicate with other individuals, it emits a vocalization, similar to a bark, especially when it wants to give alarm signals or is agitated.
 When threatened, it throws objects, shakes tree branches and jumps up and down.